-It is being constructed and during the process supplies, tools, and scrap lumber are put haphazardly inside along various walls and on the floor.
+It is being constructed.
+During the process supplies, tools, and scrap lumber are put haphazardly inside along various walls and on the floor.
 Sometimes things are hung on pegboards, other times they’re thrown in the corner.

-As the barn is constantly undergoing construction the stray debris keeps piling up until there isn’t a clear pathway through it all and you aren’t really sure where to find the things you know you’ve left there.
+As the barn is constantly undergoing construction the stray debris keeps piling up until there isn’t a clear pathway through it all.
+You aren’t really sure where to find the things you know you’ve left there.

 It is also under construction, but in contrast to Barn 1 the tools, supplies, and lumber are placed purposefully and carefully in good order.
 Things are separated into easily identifiable and organised areas so they can be retrieved.

 Pathways are created, not blocked, and shelving is created so things may be stacked with precision and care.

 Now, both barn owners need to store a lot of bricks (I’m not sure why, you’ll have to ask them yourself).
 That is why it’s being built.

 How will these barns handle their bricks?

 It is now being filled the bricks, and while they can go in quickly, there is little organization.

 - A big pile is created in one corner of the barn.

 - Soon there isn’t any way to continue stacking the bricks higher than arm’s length